aptos-labs/aptos-core/developer-docs-site/docs/nodes/indexer-fullnode.md

 ---
-title: "Indexer Fullnode"
+title: "Aptos Indexer Fullnode"
 slug: "indexer-fullnode"
 ---

-# Indexer Fullnode
+# Aptos Indexer Fullnode

 This document describes how to run an indexer fullnode on the Aptos network.
-See [Indexing](/guides/indexing.md) guide that describes the basic indexing concept and the available options for indexing service on the Aptos blockchain.
+See the [Indexing](/guides/indexing.md) guide that describes the indexing concept and provides the available options for the indexing service on the Aptos blockchain.

 :::danger On macOS with Apple silicon only
 The below installation steps are verified only on macOS with Apple silicon.